rs/pushd/README.md

 ##### HTTP

-To send an event to pushd over HTTP, POST the JSON object to the `/event/EVENT_NAME` endpoint of the pushd server:
+To send an event to pushd over HTTP, POST some urlencoded key/value pairs to the `/event/EVENT_NAME` endpoint of the pushd server:

     > POST /event/user.newVideo:fkwhpd HTTP/1.1
     > Content-Type: application/x-www-form-urlencoded